 As many immigration lawyers have noted, zero-tolerance is leading to a surge in family separation.
 While Congress could and probably should enact new regulations that keep families together, the Trump Administration could easily fix this problem on its own.
 The only action that is required is for Attorney General Jeff Sessions to rescind his zero-tolerance policy.

 At the Goldstein Immigration Lawyers, our legal team is committed to providing the best legal representation to immigrants in Los Angeles and throughout Southern California.
-If you or your family member needs any type of immigration law assistance, we can help.
-Please do not hesitate to give us a call today at (213) 262-2000.
+If you or your family member needs any type of immigration law assistance, contact us today.
 Immigration consultations are always fully confidential.